safrazik/vue-file-agent/api.md

 ### after-outer

 Content is placed (after) outside of the file input.
 Files can be dragged here.
 When files are over dragged over this area `is-drag-over` class is added to the parent.

+### before-inner

+Content is placed (before) inside of the file input.

+### before-outer

+Content is placed (before) outside of the file input.
+Files can be dragged here.
+When files are over dragged over this area `is-drag-over` class is added to the parent.

+### file-preview

+Preview block of each FileData

+### file-preview-new

+Upload help text ("Choose files...") and icon

 ### sortable-handle